 What Does This Mean for Car Shoppers?

-As of this writing, the strike affects four vehicle assembly plants after the workers’ contract ended at midnight Sept.
+As of this writing, the strike affects 10 vehicle assembly plants and more than three dozen GM and Stellantis parts distribution centers after the workers’ contract ended at midnight Sept.
 15 without a new contract or extension being signed.
-The four plants and the vehicles assembled there affected are:

-While the models listed above are currently not being built, automakers (Stellantis in particular) worked overtime in August in anticipation of such an event, and inventory remains adequate on dealer lots.
-In fact, all three affected automakers currently have higher inventory than they did the same time a year ago (again, Stellantis in particular) and are likely to be able to weather a short-term supply crunch with minimal impact to shoppers.
-Anyone with a vehicle on order from these plants may see a delay, but keeping in touch with the ordering dealership is a good idea to either figure out an alternative (e.g., take a similar model out of inventory) or sit tight and hope for a quick resolution to the strike.
+Cars.com data suggests that there is currently an overall drop in inventory for some affected models on dealer lots.
+The extra production that several automakers ran in August appears to be gone, and inventory for many of the affected vehicles is lower than it was at the start of the strike.
+Anyone with a vehicle on order from these plants may see a delay, but keeping in touch with the ordering dealership is a good idea to either figure out an alternative (e.g., take a similar model out of inventory) or sit tight and hope for an upcoming resolution to the strike.

 Should the UAW expand its strike to automaker plants that supply components, such as engines or transmissions, the resulting general production shutdown across the board would have a more widespread impact on vehicle availability as time goes on.
 That limitation on vehicle supply could then have an effect on prices for both new and used vehicles.

-The next phase in the UAW’s unique “stand-up strikes” is to call for a walkout at noon EDT today at 38 parts distribution centers for GM and Stellantis across the country.
+The UAW has been on strike since Sept.
+22 at 38 parts distribution centers for GM and Stellantis across the country.
 This is likely to have much more impact to consumers than the assembly plant shutdowns because these are the warehouses that send repair and replacement parts to dealer service bays and independent repair shops.
 This can result in repairs being delayed for vehicles already in shops, or in dealers and repair shops being unable to accept service requests due to unavailable parts.

 Both situations put consumers in a bad spot.
 It means they could be without their vehicle for an extended period in the event of a collision repair or service appointment.
 It’s also likely to exert pressure on dealerships, which must bear the brunt of customer frustration when a repair can’t be completed or if a customer can’t get their vehicle in for a repair due to lack of parts availability.